liferay/liferay-blade-cli/com.liferay.blade.upgrade.liferay70/src/com/liferay/blade/upgrade/liferay70/BREAKING_CHANGES.markdown

 #### How should I update my code? [](id=how-should-i-update-my-code-54)

-You should use the `liferay-ui:asset-display` tag instead.
+You should use the `liferay-journal:journal-article` tag instead.

 **Example**